eraybasar/pesdk-docs/_guides/ios/v7/features/focus.md

 # Focus

-The focus tool allows your users to add a radial or linear blur to their images which lets them mimic _Tilt Shift_ or _Bokeh_ effects.
+The focus tool allows your users to add a radial or linear blur to their images that lets them mimic _Tilt Shift_ or _Bokeh_ effects.

 The tool is implemented in the `FocusToolController` class and can be configured by modifying the [`FocusToolControllerOptions`]({{ site.baseurl }}/apidocs/{{page.platform}}/{{page.version}}/Classes/FocusToolControllerOptions.html) as described in the [configuration]({{ site.baseurl }}/guides/{{page.platform}}/{{page.version}}/introduction/configuration) section.